Ransomware Spotlight Report 2023 is live!

-REvil Ransomware uses six vulnerabilities to target their victims and if these had been remediated and patched on priority, JBS - the world’s largest meat packer could have escaped this attack.
+REvil ransomware uses six vulnerabilities to target its victims.
+If these had been remediated and patched on priority, JBS—the world’s largest meatpacker—could have escaped this attack.

-On May 30, 2021, JBS, the world’s largest meat producer, fell victim to a REvil Ransomware attack forcing them to shut down their operations, not just in the US, but also in Canada and Australia.
+On May 30, 2021, JBS, the world’s largest meat producer, fell victim to a REvil ransomware attack forcing the company to shut down its operations in the US, Canada, and Australia.
 This disruption to the food and meat industry halted cattle slaughter and resulted in increased meat prices during the Memorial Day weekend in the US.
-It also stopped beef production in Canada and Australia and it took around a week for them to restore operations.
+It also stopped beef production in Canada and Australia, and it took around a week to restore operations.

 Sources indicate that an APT group named Pinchy Spider (from Russia) might be behind this attack.

-We know that attackers are going after critical sectors such as food, manufacturing, energy, oil & gas to create maximum disruption and collect millions of dollars as ransom.
-Colonial Pipeline paid over $5 Million to its attackers to restore gasoline supply.
-CNA Financial paid a whopping $40 Million - one of the largest ransomware payments till date.
-The FBI recovered $ 2.3 Million - about half of the ransom paid by Colonial Pipeline - after gaining access to the bitcoin account where the money was deposited.
-Most recently, JBS paid an $11 Million ransom to the attackers to protect its customers and to resume operations.
+We know that attackers are going after critical sectors such as food, manufacturing, energy, and oil & gas to create the maximum disruption and collect millions of dollars as ransom.
+Colonial Pipeline paid over $5 million to its attackers to restore the gasoline supply.
+CNA Financial paid a whopping $40 million one of the largest ransomware payments to date.
+The FBI recovered $2.3 millionabout half of the ransom paid by Colonial Pipelineafter gaining access to the bitcoin account where the money was deposited.
+Most recently, JBS paid an $11 million ransom to attackers to protect its customers and resume operations.

 Most ransomware gangs like REvil are going after organizations whose supply chain, if affected, can cause widespread panic and chaos.

-CSW analysts delved deep into the vulnerabilities they go after and provide actionable insights that would help organizations stay safe from these types of attacks.
+Securin’s analysts delved deep into the vulnerabilities the group goes after and provide actionable insights that would help organizations stay safe from these types of attacks.

 All about REvil

-REvil ransomware gangs typically target six vulnerabilities and incidentally, all of them featured in CSW’s Ransomware report published in February 2021.
+REvil ransomware gangs typically target six vulnerabilities, and incidentally, all of them are featured in Securin’s Ransomware report published in February 2021.

-CSW also called out two of these vulnerabilities in 2020 as part of its reports on the Cyber Risk in Virtual Private Networks (VPN) and Remote desktops
+Securin also called out two of these vulnerabilities in 2020 as part of its reports on the Cyber Risk in Virtual Private Networks (VPNs) and Remote desktops.

 Vulnerabilities exploited by REvil ransomware